+Shoes: Students must wear black leather or leather-like dress shoes (not canvas or cloth).
+The shoes must be entirely black (including soles and laces).
+Flats, slip-ons, Mary Jane styles, oxfords, or ankle boots would be appropriate.
+No moccasins, sandals, or tall boots.
+(Boots should not extend above the ankle bone.)

-Shoes: Entirely black (soles and laces) ties, flats or slip-ons, leather or leather-like.
-Heels must be no more than 11⁄2".
-No moccasins, athletic shoes, sandals, cloth shoes, or boots of any kind.
-If long term injuries, i.e. 2 weeks, require athletic shoes to be worn they must be black.
+If long-term injuries, i.e., 2 weeks, require athletic shoes to be worn they must be black.

 Anklets: Medium weight, white cotton crew style without decoration a minimum of 3" above the ankle.
 NO knee highs.
+No logos.